Dry Needling vs. Acupuncture

 Just like any learned movement, like throwing or kicking a ball, dysfunctional movements also develop muscle memory and form strong neural bonds.
 This means to regain proper movement we have to re-learn how to move.

 Dry needling is an incredible tool I incorporate in my therapy programs to make this possible.
-Since I am working directly in the muscle, when performed properly, dry needling can release trigger points, increase flexibility, improve activation, and possibly the most important component, reset the neural feedback loop.
+Since I am working directly in the muscle, dry needling can release trigger points, increase flexibility, improve activation, and possibly the most important component, reset the neural feedback loop.
 This last component is the most beneficial as it creates a window of time where long lasting change can occur.

 Of course after discussing all of this, the next inevitable question is: “Does dry needling hurt?”